mikenewbuild/mikefallows/posts/responsive-images-in-shopify-themes.md

 {% endraw %}

 <figcaption>
-Please note: I'm excluding the cache busting part of the query strings in my examples for simplicity's sake.
+Please note: I'm excluding the cache-busting part of the query strings in my examples for simplicity's sake.
 </figcaption>

 This meant that even with significant design changes, there was no need to worry about replacing existing images (as long as the originals were already stored at a large enough size).
-Later Shopify introduced more features to the CDN like the ability to `crop` images or convert images to the progressive jpeg format (`pjpg`), which was then superceded by more modern formats like `webp`.
+Later Shopify introduced more features to the CDN like the ability to `crop` images or convert images to the progressive jpeg format (`pjpg`), which was then superceded by more modern formats like `webp` (update: and now `avif`).

 Later Shopify made it possible to request image transformations by appending query parameters to the request rather than by mutating the filename itself.
 For example, the equivalent file of `arthur_100x.jpg` could be requested instead with `arthur.jpg?width=100`.